 Sources: Africa, Argentina, Australia, Brazil, India, Scotland, South Africa, Switzerland, Pakistan, and USA.

-Amethyst is available in the plum color of crystalline quartz.
+Amethyst is available in the plum color of crystalline quartz, and is the February birthstone.
 Quartz is most likely the richest mineral in the Earth.
 Most Amethysts are originated in alluvial minerals or in geodes.
 Amethyst geodes are available in all ranges and shapes are often acquired for home ornament.
 Amethyst can be discovered from small to large sizes as well as, different shades of lilac.

 Several Amethysts is heated to create Citrine and some gemstones end up as an element of an Amethyst and Citrine, referred as Ametrine.
 Its name is originated from the Greek term “Amethustos” which, literally means to avoid drunkenness.
 Simply, Greeks often drank wine through Amethyst cups.
 During ancient times, Amethyst represented a diversity of virtues including faithfulness and modesty.
 Amethyst pendants are ideal gift jewelry